Skip to content

 Real Talk

-Zero Trust is a security model that eliminates implicit trust based on network location.
-Every request is authenticated, authorized, and encrypted regardless of origin.
-Core principles: verify explicitly, use least-privilege access, and assume breach.
-Implemented via identity-aware proxies, microsegmentation, and continuous verification.
+Zero Trust Architecture (ZTA) is a security model that eliminates implicit trust based on network location.
+Every access request is fully authenticated, authorized, and encrypted regardless of origin.
+Key principles: verify explicitly (every request), least privilege access, assume breach.
+Implementation includes identity-based access (BeyondCorp model), micro-segmentation, mutual TLS between services, and continuous verification.
+Defined by NIST SP 800-207.

 When You'll Hear This